aavegotchi/aavegotchi-wiki/posts/en/tutorials.md

 * Learn about the Bell Curve
 * Learn about how Wearables affect Traits
 * Learn about what community resources are available

+### Buying an Aavegotchi
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pgdlYYohW7g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+* Learn how to buy an Aavegotchi on the Baazaar
+* Learn how to buy an opened or a closed portal on the Baazaar
+* Learn how to summon your Aavegotchi from an opened portal